-This San Sebastian-born sculptor has works in over 20 museums around the world from Houston to Berlin.
+This San Sebastian-born sculptor displays works in over 20 museums around the world from Houston to Berlin.

 His pieces are often placed in a nature setting such as the sea front in San Sebastian and in the mountains in Japan.

 Hollywood comes to San Sebastian each September in the form of the San Sebastian Film Festival.